WCU’s Wells School of Music Celebrates 100th Anniversary of Annual Holiday Program with Dec. 11 Concert - NewsBreak

 WCU’s Wells School of Music Celebrates 100th Anniversary of Annual Holiday Program with Dec.
 11 Concert

-The West Chester University Wells School of Music celebrates the 100th anniversary of the annual Holiday Program with a celebratory concert on Saturday, Dec.
+West Chester University’s Wells School of Music celebrates the 100th anniversary of the annual Holiday Program with a celebratory concert on Saturday, Dec.
 11 at 3 PM in the 1,200-seat Emilie K. Asplundh Concert Hall, located in the Philips Memorial Building at 700 South High Street.

 Associate Professor and Associate Director of Choral Activities Ryan Kelly directs the program.
 General Admission tickets are $12.